 The Company executed two key transactions recently that are expected to contribute to ongoing growth.
 On February 2, 2023, Avant Brands K1 Inc. (formerly 1000343100 Ontario Inc.), an entity of which Avant owned 50% of the issued and outstanding shares, acquired The Flowr Group (Okanagan) Inc. ("Flowr Okanagan"), including its 80,000 square-foot production facility in Kelowna, BC (the "Flowr Facility").
-Subsequent to the end of the period, the Company acquired the remaining 50% of Avant Brands K1 Inc. and now controls 100% of Flowr Okanagan through its Greentec Holdings Ltd. subsidiary.
+On March 14, 2023, the Company acquired the remaining 50% of Avant Brands K1 Inc. and now controls 100% of Flowr Okanagan through its Greentec Holdings Ltd. subsidiary.
 The Flowr Facility remains fully operational and is expected to increase the Company's production capabilities by approximately 60%.